 The National Institute for Health and Care Excellence (NICE) (2021) completed an evidence review to explore the effectiveness of electrical physical modality interventions for chronic primary pain, including low level laser therapy.
-LLLT, was defined as the noninvasive application of a single wavelength of light to the skin over the injured area using a probe.
+Low level laser therapy (LLLT), was defined as the non-invasive application of a single wavelength of light to the skin over the injured area using a probe.
 When assessing LLLT versus sham laser therapy for quality of life, very low quality evidence from 6 studies with 276 participants showed a clinically important benefit of laser therapy compared to sham laser therapy at $\leq 3$ months.
-Low to moderate quality evidence from 2 studies with 110 participants showed both a clinically important benefit of laser therapy (physical subscale) and no clinically important difference (mental subscale) compared to sham laser therapy at ≤3 months.
+Low to moderate quality evidence from 2 studies with 110 participants showed both a clinically important benefit of laser therapy (physical subscale) and no clinically important difference (mental subscale) compared to sham laser therapy at $\leq 3$ months.
 Low quality evidence from 2 studies with 117 participants showed no clinically important difference compared to sham laser therapy at >3 months.
-For pain reduction, very low quality evidence from 13 studies with 558 participants showed a clinically important benefit of laser therapy compared to sham laser therapy at <3 months.
+For pain reduction, very low guality evidence from 13 studies with 558 participants showed a clinically important benefit of laser therapy compared to sham laser therapy at $\leq 3$ months.
 Moderate quality evidence from 2 studies with 71 participants showed a clinically important benefit of laser therapy compared to sham laser therapy at >3 months.
-For Psychological distress, low to moderate quality evidence from 1 study with 44 participants showed no clinically important difference between laser therapy and sham laser therapy at $\leq 3$ months.
-No evidence was identified for physical function, pain interference, pain self-efficacy, use of healthcare services, and sleep.
+For Psychological distress, low to moderate quality evidence from 1 study with 44 participants showed no clinically important difference between laser therapy and sham laser therapy at ≤3 months.
+No evidence was identified for physical function, pain interference, pain selfefficacy, use of healthcare services, and sleep.

-DE Oliveira et al. (2022) presented the up-to-date evidence about the effects of lowintensity Light Amplification by Stimulated Emission of Radiation (LASER) and lightemitting diode (LED) (photobiomodulation therapy) on pain control of the most common musculoskeletal conditions.
+DE Oliveira et al. (2022) presented the up-to-date evidence about the effects of low-intensity Light Amplification by Stimulated Emission of Radiation (LASER) and light-emitting diode (LED) (photobiomodulation therapy) on pain control of the most common musculoskeletal conditions.
 In the rehabilitation setting, patients benefit most when their health providers utilize a multimodal approach combining different types of therapies and when patients take on a significant role in optimal management of their own pain.
 The use of light as a therapeutic alternative form of medicine to manage pain and inflammation has been proposed to fill this void.
-LASER and LED have been shown to reduce inflammation and swelling, promote healing, and reduce pain for an array of musculoskeletal conditions.
+LASER and LED has been shown to reduce inflammation and swelling, promote healing, and reduce pain for an array of musculoskeletal conditions.
 Authors note that there is evidence that photobiomodulation therapy reduces pain intensity in non-specific knee pain, osteoarthritis, pain post-total hip arthroplasty, fibromyalgia, temporomandibular diseases, neck pain, and low back pain.
-Therefore, the purpose of this paper was to present the up-to-dated evidence about the effects of low-intensity LASER and LED (photobiomodulation therapy) on pain control of the most common musculoskeletal conditions.
-Authors observed that the photobiomodulation therapy offers a non-invasive, safe, drug-free, and side-effect-free method for pain relief of both acute and chronic musculoskeletal conditions as well as fibromyalgia.
+Upon their review, authors observed that the photobiomodulation therapy offers a non-invasive, safe, drug-free, and side-effect-free method for pain relief of both acute and chronic musculoskeletal conditions as well as fibromyalgia.